trayio/falafel/docs/pages/input_schema/input_types.md

 ## Number

-Number fields require the user the enter some value as a number.
+Number fields require the user to enter some value as a number.
 Example input:

 ```js